O'Bannon v. NCAA: Aftermath

 As a result of O'Bannon, a number of other class-action lawsuits filed by student athletes against the NCAA and colleges followed, challenging other restrictions on educational funds as being anti-competitive.
-These were combined into a single suit also heard by Judge Wilken, who ruled against the NCAA in March 2019 and required the NCAA to allow students to obtain other non-cash scholarships, internships and other support beyond the full cost-of-attendeance for academic purposes.
+These were combined into a single suit also heard by Judge Wilken, who ruled against the NCAA in March 2019 and required the NCAA to allow students to obtain other non-cash scholarships, internships and other support beyond the full cost of attendance for academic purposes.
 Some of these benefits include private tutoring, advanced class selection and access to exclusive college benefits.
 The court worried that allowing college athletes to profit off their name and likeness would allow large schools with large fanbases to offer more money to players.
 These non-cash benefits are services all colleges can provide which makes the competitive landscape to recruit talent fair for all colleges.

 The Ninth Circuit upheld the ruling on appeal, which the Supreme Court affirmed in a unanimous decision in June 2021 in National Collegiate Athletic Association v.
 Alston.
 On July 1, 2021, the NCAA announced the board had agreed to new rules that removed restrictions on college athletes from entering paid endorsements and other sponsorship deals, and from using agents to manage their publicity.
 Students would still be required to inform the school of all such activities, with the school to make determinations if those activities violate state and local laws.

 EA Sports, which had published the NCAA-sports based games, left that market; NCAA Basketball 10 (published in 2009) was the final game in that series, while the NCAA terminated its license with EA during the events of O'Bannon after the release of NCAA Football 14 (published in 2013) over licensing rates.
-In February 2021, EA Sports subsequently announced a new series that would be called EA Sports College Football they expect to launch in 2023.
-It will not use any player likenesses to respect the ruling of O'Bannon, bypassing the NCAA, but will still license college logos, uniforms, and stadiums through the Collegiate Licensing Company.
+EA rebooted its college football video game series in 2024 with EA Sports College Football 25.
+Player likenesses are included in the game.